 A day trip to Sintra should be on the cards if you have time.

 Getting to Sintra is relatively cheap, and you can make this day as affordable or expensive as you wish.
 Maybe you’re super into history, or maybe too many historical sites at once is, well, too many.
 If the latter is you (as is me), simply head to the colourful Pena Palace, perched on the hilltops.
-If this is the only main site you visit in Sintra, it will still feel like a worthwhile trip.
+Even if this is the only main site you visit in Sintra, it will still feel like a worthwhile trip.

-The entry fee to Pena Palace and gardens is 14 euro, or 13.30 if you book online.
 If there in Peak season you will most likely need to book the ticket in advance – it is timed entrance slots.
 I turned up and booked it from my phone at the gate – I don’t plan much..
 Perks of travelling off-season, more freedom!

 Again with affordability in Sintra, and how to get around – busses are readily available to give you the whole tour of Sintra, the option the majority of people choose.
 BUT walking trails are there for you if you, like me, are not most people.
 That’s to say, I hiked up to Pena Palace (and down again).
 Whether I was being a ‘budget traveler’ or not I would have hiked because that’s the kind of person I am.
 That is how you really explore (especially when getting lost on trails in almost dark.. don’t recommend that!).
 The hike up isn’t too bad, I feel like some people would claim it is – it isn’t!
 I did it in Vans and just normal clothes – no stress.
 If you’re relatively fit you can walk up for sure.